 Revelstoke Mountain Resort

 With the Revelation Gondola (we saw our first black bear from the Gondola) we went to the top of Mount Revelstoke (Mackenzie Outpost) for a steep and rather boring walk.
 Via Cupcake Loop to Stoke Climb the total was 10.6km/6mi.
 On the way back we made a very nice descent with the Pipe Mountain Coaster (a kind of bobsled on a monorail).
-We didn't really find the walk worthwhile, probably because the visibility that day was not ideal due to the many forest fires.
+We didn't think the walk was really worth it, probably because the visibility that day was not ideal due to the many forest fires.
 And also because insects bothered us.
-You can view the walking routes via this link.
+You can follow the walking routes via this link to look at.

 Ride with the Pipe Mountain Coaster